-- as of March 31, 2013 and December 31, 2012, our accounts receivable includes approximately \$72 million and \$70 million, respectively, due from Illinois.
-Collection of these receivables continues to be delayed due to state budgetary and funding pressures.
-Approximately \$46 million as of March 31, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois have been outstanding in excess of 60 days, as of each respective date.
-We received approximately \$47 million of cash from Illinois in April, 2013, a substantial portion of which applies to the state's outstanding receivables as of March 31, 2013.
+- as of June 30, 2013 and December 31, 2012, our accounts receivable includes approximately \$30 million and \$70 million, respectively, due from Illinois.
+Although the outstanding balance has been reduced significantly during the second quarter of 2013 as a result of substantial cash remittances received from the state (approximately \$72 million was due from Illinois as of March 31, 2013), collection of the outstanding receivables continues to be delayed due to state budgetary and funding pressures.
+Approximately \$7 million as of June 30, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois were outstanding in excess of 60 days, as of each respective date.
 Although the remaining accounts receivable due from Illinois could remain outstanding for the foreseeable future, since we expect to eventually collect all amounts due to us, no related reserves have been established in our consolidated financial statements.
 However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois.
-Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows. - the ability to obtain adequate levels of general and professional liability insurance on current terms; - · changes in our business strategies or development plans; - fluctuations in the value of our common stock, and; - · other factors referenced herein or in our other filings with the Securities and Exchange Commission.
+Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows. - the ability to obtain adequate levels of general and professional liability insurance on current terms; - changes in our business strategies or development plans; - · fluctuations in the value of our common stock, and; - · other factors referenced herein or in our other filings with the Securities and Exchange Commission.